aozaki-kuro/tokomachi-wiki/docs/timeline/2020/README.md

 ::: details "Psychological test"

 Q: The color of the cup that you would give to your friend when she's paying a visit to your house.
-The color you choose might indicates the relationship between you and your friend. `A. Green`, `B. Orange`, `C. Blue`, `D. Pink`
+The color you choose might indicates the relationship between you and your friend.

-Toko selected `C. Blue`

-Suisei selected `D. Pink`
+`A. Green`, `B. Orange`, `C. Blue`, `D. Pink`

-`C. Blue` : If there are troubles, you would help her out and she would do the same.
+Toko selected `C. Blue` : If there are troubles, you would help her out and she would do the same.
 When you are in trouble, you often ask for help from her don't you?
 And when she's in trouble you would help her out without hesitation.

-`D. Pink` : You often share happiness with her.
+Suisei selected `D. Pink` : You often share happiness with her.
 Did you often go shopping or having meals with her?
 Sometimes you share new info or go to new scenic spots with each other.
 She always can cheer you up.

 Toko and Suisei agreed on this is pretty accurate and this is *teetee*.